kwebio/kweb-docs/state.rst

 -----------------------

 But what if you want to do more than just modify a single element based on a KVar, what if you want to modify a whole tree of elements?

-This is where the `render <https://jitpack.io/com/github/kwebio/core/0.3.14/javadoc/io.kweb.state.persistent/render.html>`_ function comes in.
+This is where the `render <https://jitpack.io/com/github/kwebio/core/0.3.14/javadoc/io.kweb.state.persistent/render.html>`_ function comes in:

 .. code-block:: kotlin